Tutoring and Academic Engagement Center

 About Kenyon

 Greetings!
-My name is Kenyon, and I am one TAEC’s professional coaches.
+My name is Kenyon, and I am one TAEC’s Professional Academic Coaches.
 I have a background in chemistry and love the psychology of learning.
 Higher education had a profound impact on me, but I struggled to find balance in my life as a student.
-I wish I had had the support of an academic coach back then!
+I wish I had had the support of an Academic Coach back then!
 It’s one of the things that brings me to this profession!
 Outside of my work life, I enjoy reading, running, and climbing.

 Jessica